 In the early 1980's Frank Gardner, an African American, was leader of a Sea Scouts Ship operating small boats in Jackson Park Harbor.
 There were no public restrooms available, and the girls had nowhere to go.
 He asked if the club would let the Scouts use the restroom?
 The answer was, "Become a member."
-So Frank became the first African American member of the club to accommodate the young African American women in this Sea Scout Ship.
+So Frank became the first African American member of the club in order to accommodate the young African American women in this Sea Scout Ship.

 Al Thompson, another African American, had a ton of fun in the 1980's and 1990's as there was a good fleet of people who cruised their boats together.
 They'd head off to Michigan City, Saugatuck, St. Joseph, and really enjoyed themselves.
 And then a departure occurred internally, many decided to take up racing their boats.
 This translated into either taking their own boats or many boat owners jump on board one boat to do the big Chicago to Mackinac Race, as well as other weekend and weeknight races throughout the season.
 Al misses the cruises.
 But he keeps himself occupied with two windsurfers and two kayaks for fun.